Water Flowing in Pipes - engineering and physics for plumbers (2)

 Here’s a simplified sketch of the hot- and cold-water supply system in a two-storey house.
 The cold-water header tank in the loft feeds a bath on the first floor, and the kitchen sink on the ground floor.
 It also feeds the hot water pipes via the cylinder.

-The first step is to sketch the layout and choose the pipe sizes so that the water flows fast enough to fill the bath and the sink in a sensible time.
-Then, given a structure, calculate its performance and decide whether anything needs to be changed.
+The first step is to sketch the layout and choose the pipe sizes such that the water flows fast enough to fill the bath and the sink in a sensible time.

-To fill a 10-litre kitchen sink in half a minute, the flow rate of the pipe feeding it must be close to 0.3 litres/second, and 15mm pipe can probably handle this.
-The flow rate for a bath should be higher, but as a single 22mm pipe can comfortably deliver more than 0.5 litres/second, two 22mm pipes (hot and cold) will be more than adequate.
+- The flow rate for a bath should be higher, but as a single 22mm pipe can comfortably deliver more than 0.5 litres/second, two 22mm pipes (hot and cold) will be more than adequate.

 Cold water pipes